alttch/eva3/doc/tutorial/tut_lm.rst

   * :doc:`tut_sfa`
   * :doc:`tut_ui`

 So, let us proceed with our configuration.
-As soon as :doc:`/uc/uc` has already been configured, let us move on with :doc:`/lm/lm`.
+As soon as :doc:`/uc/uc` is already configured, let us move on with :doc:`/lm/lm`.

 .. contents::